 As I write, the sounds and smells of salesmen pushing their carts of exotic fruits along the streets drift through the window; zapote, lulo, guanábana, mamoncillo....
-I am writing from Colombia, where I have been working as an interpreter for a group of human rights lawyers, and I am reminded just how lucky I am to have studied a languages degree; one which opens up thousands of these amazing opportunities to me.
-This, after another fantastic experience earlier in the summer, thanks to the Undergraduate of the Year Awards.
+I am writing from Colombia, where I have been working as an interpreter for a group of human rights lawyers, and I am reminded of just how lucky I am to have studied a languages degree; one that opens up thousands of these amazing opportunities to me.
+This is after another fantastic experience earlier in the summer thanks to the Undergraduate of the Year Awards.

 Back in June, I made my way down to London to start a really eye-opening, informative week getting to know more about the EU and its institutions.
 Despite a hideously early start to catch the first train to London, I was met at the FCO offices on Whitehall for a useful day of preparation for the online tests used in the EU's selection process.

-Thursday was spent visiting various Directorate Generals and departments within the different institutions, meeting with interns and full-time employees alike from the European Parliament, the Commission, the Council...
-It provided an excellent opportunity to find out what each Institution does and what each DG inside that Institution is responsible.
+Thursday was spent visiting various directorate generals and departments within the different institutions, meeting with interns and full-time employees alike from the European parliament, the commission, the council...
+It provided an excellent opportunity to find out what each institution does and what each DG inside that institution is responsible for.
 Meeting with actual people meant I also got first-hand accounts of how the employees wound up in Brussels, and different career progressions they have undergone.
-That evening I attended an informal get together of Brits working, or hoping to work, in the various Institutions, and again it was great to learn of their experiences while applying for positions in Brussels.
+That evening I attended an informal get together of Brits working, or hoping to work, in the various institutions and, again, it was great to learn of their experiences while applying for positions in Brussels.